hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - A 32x32 INT8 systolic array for GEMM and Conv.
 - Spatz for vector, memory, and elementwise kernels.
 - An AFU for LUT operations and selected fused post-processing modes.
-- iDMA 1D, 2D, and 3D transfers between L2 and local memory.
+- iDMA with AXI↔OBI datapaths for transfers between L2 (external) and local memory (TCDM). iDMA does not support local-to-local (OBI→OBI) transfers;
+  `idma_L1ToL1()` is implemented as a CPU copy.
+1D, 2D, and 3D transfer modes
+  are available for external↔local only.
 - A 256-bit-wide shared TCDM path.
 - Command-control MMIO and interrupt completion.